uob-coms20007/uob-coms20007.github.io/computability/functions.md

 A function $f : \mathbb{N} ⇀ \mathbb{N}$ is __computable__ just if there is a
 program $S$ that computes $f$ with respect to the variable $\texttt{x}$.
-We often abbreviate "with respect to" to _wrt_.
+We often abbreviate the phrase "with respect to" to "_wrt_."

 Given a `while` program $S$ we write
 $$